 either agreed or strongly agreed that they would recommend this program to other parents.

-either agreed or strongly agreed that their child had increased opportunities to interact socially with others.
+of parents felt satisfied with the level of communication from the program. either agreed or strongly agreed that their child had increased opportunities to interact socially with others.